 John Cunningham had previously flown TG/278 to a world record 496.876 miles per hour (799.644 kilometers per hour) over a 100 kilometer course at Lympne Airport, 31 August 1947.³

 TG/278 continued as a test aircraft until it was damaged by an engine fire in October 1950.
 It was used as an instructional airframe at RAF Halton.

 A standard Vampire F.1 was 9.370 meters (30 feet, 8.9 inches) long with a wingspan of 12.192 meters (40 feet, 0 inches) and overall height of 2.700 meters (8 feet, 10.3 inches).
 The fighter had an empty weight of 6,380 pounds (2,894 kilograms) and gross weight of 8,587 pounds (3,895 kilograms).

 The Vampire F.1 was armed with four 20 mm Hispano autocannon in the nose, with 150 rounds of ammunition per gun.

 Following the War, John Cunningham returned to de Havilland as a test pilot.
-Following the death of Geoffrey Raoul de Havilland, Jr., in 1946, Cunningham became the de Havilland’s chief test pilot.
+After the death of Geoffrey Raoul de Havilland, Jr., in 1946, Cunningham became the de Havilland’s chief test pilot.
 He remained with the firm through a series of mergers, finally retiring in 1980.

-Group Captain Cunningham died 21 July 2002 at the age of 84 years.
+Group Captain John Cunningham CBE, DSO and Two Bars, DFC and Bar, AE, DL, died 21 July 2002 at the age of 84 years.

-© 2016, Bryan R. Swopesby
+© 2017, Bryan R. Swopesby